emilvissing/swagger2-postman2/README.md

 * Parameters in the Postman collection are only enabled if they are required.
 This applies to query parameters, request headers, and form parameters.

-* If a parameter in the Postman collection must be set to a specific value (for instance, the `grant_type` form parameter in "Generate an OAuth token") the parameter defaults to the correct value.
+* If a parameter in the Postman collection must be set to a specific value, the parameter defaults to the correct value.
+(For instance, the `grant_type` form parameter in "Generate an OAuth token" must be set to `client_credentials`.)

 * The converter does not produce duplicate `Content-Type` headers in the Postman collection.